cycfi/q/README.md

 `constexpr`, applied judiciously all throughout the library.
 Such modern c++ facilities allow the compiler to generate extremely efficient code, even those that are generated at compile time.
-That means, for this example, that one can build an oscillator at compile time if needed, perhaps with wavetable results stored in read-only memory.
+That means, for this example, that one can build an oscillator at compile time if needed, perhaps with constant wavetable results stored in read-only memory.

 ### Processing MIDI